 The goal of most companies is to make money, or earnings (also called profits).
 Earnings result from the difference between what a company takes in (revenue) and what it spends (costs).
-We say most companies because some organizations' primary purpose is not to maximize profits.
-Non-profit organizations, such as charities and universities, are a good example.
-But even non-profits can't thrive and prosper without a steady flow of money coming in.
+I say most companies because some organizations' primary purpose is not to maximize profits.
+Nonprofit organizations, such as colleges and universities, are a good example.
+But even nonprofits can't thrive and prosper without a steady money flow.